 - Having a very low birth weight

 Health care providers diagnose ASD by evaluating a person’s behavior and development.
-ASD can usually be reliably diagnosed by the age of two.
+ASD can usually be reliably diagnosed by age 2.
 It is important to seek an evaluation as soon as possible.
 The earlier ASD is diagnosed, the sooner treatments and services can begin.

 Diagnosis in young children is often a two-stage process.

 Every child should receive well-child check-ups with a pediatrician or an early childhood health care provider.
 The American Academy of Pediatrics recommends that all children receive screening for developmental delays at their 9-, 18-, and 24- or 30-month well-child visits, with specific autism screenings at their 18- and 24-month well-child visits.
-A child may receive additional screening if they are at high risk for ASD or developmental problems.
-Children at high risk include those who have a family member with ASD, show some behaviors that are typical of ASD, have older parents, have certain genetic conditions, or who had a very low birth weight.
+A child may receive additional screening if they have a higher likelihood of ASD or developmental problems.
+Children with a higher likelihood of ASD include those who have a family member with ASD, show some behaviors that are typical of ASD, have older parents, have certain genetic conditions, or who had a very low birth weight.